Frequently Asked Questions

 We do not offer refunds.
 Instead, we provide a 14-day free trial so you can fully test the plugin and decide if it meets your needs before purchasing.
 This ensures you can make an informed decision with no financial risk.

 If you experience technical issues or edge cases after purchase, we'll review refund requests on a case-by-case basis.
-Please email support@orraaudio.com with details about your situation.
+Please contact us at orraaudio.com/support with details about your situation.

 We strongly encourage using the full 14-day trial period to thoroughly evaluate the plugin before purchasing.

 Yes!
 Students receive 25% off.
-Email support@orraaudio.com from your .edu email address (or equivalent institutional email) with proof of current enrollment.
+Submit a request at orraaudio.com/support using your .edu email address (or equivalent institutional email) with proof of current enrollment.
 We'll send you a discount code within 24-48 hours.
 This discount cannot be combined with other offers.

 We accept all major payment methods through our payment processor, Lemon Squeezy: